 Wrapping It Up Amazon Vendor Central Vs. Seller Central

-As you can see, the lion’s share of the benefits belong to Seller Central partners.
+As you can see, the lion’s share of the benefits belongs to Amazon Seller Central partners.
 So if you’re in any way on the fence about which option to choose, select that one.

 On the other hand, if you’re running a company with a distributor or manufacturer business model, you should become a Vendor Central partner.
 Keep in mind that you’re likely to face some challenges, though, especially if you’re running a small business.

 You’ll have to wait a while to receive your money, deal with limited customer service, and manage your own inventory very carefully.
 Even with all those risks, the opportunities for marketing to Amazon Retailers are superior.